Fine-grained domain counting and percolation analysis in 2D lattice systems with linked-lists: MI-SF quench dynamics

-To study the MI-SF non-equilibrium quench dynamics we consider system size of $100 \times 100$.
+To study the MI-SF nonequilibrium quench dynamics, we consider a system of size of $100 \times 100$.
 The Hamiltonian is scaled with $U$ and time is defined in the units of $\hbar/U$.
-The hopping amplitude $J$ is evolved using the following quench protocol,
+The hopping amplitude $J$ is evolved using the following quench protocol:

 With this protocol, we have, $J(-\tau_Q) = J_i$ and $J(0) = J_c$ is the QCP of the MI-SF phase transition.
-For our study we take $J_i = 0.0U$ and $J_f = 0.08U$, and fix the chemical potential $\mu = 0.41U$.
+For our study we take $J_i = 0.0U$ and $J_f = 0.08U$ and fix the chemical potential $\mu = 0.41U$.
 The value of the $\mu$ is chosen so that it corresponds to the tip of the MI(1) lobe and $J_c = 0.042U$.
 Thus, at $t = -\tau_Q$, the system is in the MI(1) phase, and at $t = t_f$, it is in the SF phase when the quantum quench ends.